Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 - **Unarmed Master** (25 points): An absolute necessity if you want to specialize in unarmed combat.
-This eliminates the chance of hurting yourself when striking hard surfaces, and doesn't let enemies automatically shift their target to your limbs if you fail a parry.
+This eliminates the chance of hurting yourself when striking hard surfaces, and of giving enemies free attacks on your limbs when they parry your strikes.
 It also grants a +1 per die bonus to your unarmed damage, which does stack with Seven Secret Kicks.

 - **Uninterrupted Flurry** (20 points): Once per battle, you can speed up and take 2 actions per turn instead of just one, for the next 1d turns.
 Ora ora